-E 4 4 1 1 6 For the 14 da vs betor e vou arrive on campus:
+For the 14 days before you arrive on campus:

-- As is required by the July 3, 2020 directive of Pa.
-Gov. Tom Wolf, all students arriving to campus from the following states must have quarantined for 14 days as they transition into the community:

-- Alabama

-- Arizona

-- Arkansas

-- California

-- Florida

-- Georgia

-- Idaho

-- Louisiana

-- Mississippi

-- Nevada

-- North Carolina

-- South Carolina

-- Tennessee

-- Texas

-- Utah

-- Gannon is requiring that all students must complete the daily COVID-19 survey on the LiveSafe app each of the 14 days prior to arrival on campus.
+Gannon is requiring that all students must complete the daily COVID-19 survey on the LiveSafe app each of the 14 days prior to arrival on campus.
 For those who do not have a smartphone, there is an online version that can be completed on a computer or a paper survey that can be completed and brought with you upon arrival to campus.

-Before you arrive on campus each morning:
+Before you arrive on campus: